What Kind Of Light Does A Hosta Need?

 In full sun all day, the hosta will get regular sunburn.
 The leaves will have large holes with a brown edge.

 Also, the leaves will not have their natural coloring.
-The color will be pale and burned out.
+The color will be pale.
 Green varieties will have large yellow areas on the leaves.
 Yellow varieties will be almost white.

-All the hosta can tolerate is partial direct sun.
-1-4 hours of morning sun per day but no more.
-Yellow varieties can tolerate a little more direct sun than green and blue varieties.
+All the hosta can tolerate is 1-4 hours of morning sun per day, but no more.
+Yellow varieties can tolerate more direct sun than green and blue varieties.

 Read more: Can hostas be in full sun?